sharetribe/flex-docs/src/docs/introduction/introducing-template/index.md

 You can configure a hosted version of the Sharetribe Web Template in your Console's Test environment.
 When you first open your Test marketplace, you start with an example marketplace called Biketribe.
-Biketribe is a marketplace running on Flex APIs for renting bicycles.
+Biketribe is a marketplace running on Sharetribe APIs for renting bicycles.

 You can change Biketribe default settings in Console.
 Change core user experiences like search, listing creation, and transactions in Console's